Fincer/openra-tibsunra2/Readme.md

 **Windows**

-Since the game has been compiled from source and no additional setup programs are provided, all you need to do is to delete the contents of 'OpenRA-bleed-tibsunra2' folder and \My Documents\OpenRA\.
+Since the game has been compiled from source and no additional setup programs are provided, all you need to do is to delete the contents of 'OpenRA-tibsunra2-Windows' folder and \My Documents\OpenRA\.

-**Ubuntu/Linux Mint**
+**Ubuntu/Linux Mint/Debian**

 If you want to remove OpenRA, just run